-Therefore, the primary equipment program operations of GIS can be realized through the inner operation sheet, which has high reliability, fast response, and the operation records can be traced back.
+Therefore, the primary equipment program operations of GIS can be realized through the inner operation sheet, which has high reliability, and fast response, and the operation records can be traced back.

 Photo 3: Outdoor intelligent LCC

 The protection device samples the bay current and voltage and implements the protection algorithm.
-The outputs of protection trip connect to the operating circuit by the interal wiring.
+The outputs of the protection trip connect to the operating circuit by the internal wiring.
 For those protections which need information from other bays, such as transformer protection and busbar protection, a decentralized scheme will be suggested.

 communication interface via optic-fiber cable, so the interlocking based on software and communications can be easily implemented.

 The GIS intelligent LCC connects to GIS via standardized plugs and sockets and communicates with the station-level system in the control room via optic-fiber cables, which form the basic structure of the digital substation based on the protection and Intelligent LCC.

 Figure 1 shows the technical ideas of the GIS intelligent LCC and photo 3 show an intelligence installed in a substation in china country.